digitalwerk-gmbh/spdx2aosd/README.md

 If you use the cumulative data feature, we recommend checking the results again thoroughly to ensure that you don't lose any data.
 This feature is currently provided as experimental.
 If you use the experimental cumulative data feature the removed subcomponets will be listet in the error.log file.
 This might help if you double check the data.

+### AOSD1.0 to AOSD2.1

+You can convert AOSD1.0 Excel files to proprietary AOSD2.1 JSON format.
+This assumes you've used the template for the Excel file from the AOSD 1.0 tool.
+It can be downloaded there.
+To use the template is important because of the naming for columns and the order of the fields.

+Alternatively, you can also convert a AOSD1.0 CSV file instead of the AOSD1.0 Excel file.
+However, you must adhere to the specified column names here, otherwise the converter will fail with an error message.

+### AOSD2.1 JSON accumlation

+We have also added functionality to combine duplicate subcomponents within a software component to optimize the file size of the AOSD2.1 JSON import file and also the data volume.

+For example, if a subcomponent contains 200 copies of the same Apache 2.0 license with identical license text and SPDX key, these are combined into a single subcomponent.
+This is regardless of whether the copyright holders are different, as they are also combined in the copyrights array.
+This saves you from having to import 200 subcomponents and then check them in the AOSD.
+The combination always occurs only within one component.

 ## Detailed Info, Warning and Error Messages